A little boring, I know, but I’m trying to hold myself to some kind of regularity standard 😉

 What I meant about a meal versus desert-marathon is that Bloodborne (if I may be a little repetitive in my examples) takes advantage of multiple different dimensions with both gameplay and narrative.
 A huge manifestation of this is the use of multi-player within Bloodborne versus the recent expressed priorities of the big bugs at SquareEnix.
 When one first plays Bloodborne without any prior experience of Soulsborne or its derivatives it almost seems unplayable.
 If one putzes around enough to get into the cleric beast boss fight and score your first Insight point, there is a clear implication that you really should take advantage of co-op.

-I’ve came across a few gamer size-kings on YouTube who felt emasculated by this, but I think it’s the beginning of one of the game’s essential sweet spots.
+I’ve come across a few gamer size-kings on YouTube who felt emasculated by this, but I think it’s the beginning of one of the game’s essential sweet spots.
 The circumstantial emphasis on multiplayer (which gets VERY difficult to avoid in the last of the Chalice Dungeons and parts of the Old Hunters DLC) also adds something cool to the narrative experience.
 Bloodborne has little to no plot explication.
 The vast majority of information available to the player as to what they’re doing and why is visually and circumstantially suggested by the environments and creatures.
 You do get some interesting interactions with NPCs but their understanding of what is going on, rather like your own, is only superficial and relative.
 Beyond this, the rest of our information about the setting and the plot comes from item descriptions and loading screens.

 One consequence of this kind of story-telling is to make the player feel alienated from any single in-game source of information and therefore compelled to reach their own conclusions.
 When this is combined with the multi-player experience, though, it’s hard to avoid discussions with your fellow co-operators about the world and lore of Bloodborne.
 Not only are you sorely tempted to team-up with other players by the occasional overwhelming boss fight or punishing section of level design, but the multi-player experience also adds to the unfolding of the narrative through discussion and mutual discovery.